Thursday, February 9: Hannover – cold & cloudy

 The entertainment system was on steroids – at least, compared with those of yesteryear.
 The planes now have three cameras which can be watched, although because of cloud the fun was over soon after take off.
 I took in Birdman with a disturbingly asymmetrical Michael Keaton, one episode each of The Big Bang Theory and Bones.
 Started on The Right Stuff and will no doubt be able to continue if in a wakeful hour or two on the further journey.

 A bit early into Doha and watched the landing on the forward directed lower camera.
 Once on the ground had a minor headache (what with the bleeding finger & blood nose on the plane made the one aspirin I took look positively dangerous).
 Got some water from a fountain (but otherwise very few of such about) and walked around the airport for quite a bit before starting the diary.
-Managed to check that the flight yesterday had been more than 30 minutes early and the Air New Zealand are still selling tickets for the early flights to Invercargill on Saturday.
+Managed to check that the flight yesterday had been more than 30 minutes early and that Air New Zealand are still selling tickets for the early flights to Invercargill on Saturday.

 Friday, February 10: Doha – some clouds that had to be passed though on landing, moderately warm